Empyreal96/easy-build-nt5/README.md

 - How to use?

-  Just double-click, it will ask for UAC, detect if user is 32 or 64 bit, then loads razzle + easy-build
+  Just copy to the same folder as 'razzle.cmd', double-click, it will ask for UAC, detect if user is 32 or 64 bit, then loads razzle + easy-build